zertrin/clikraken/README.md

 source ~/.venv/clikraken/bin/activate
 ```

+This command line client works by calling subcommands with their respective options and arguments

-Get help to see the available commands:
+Get help to see the available subcommands:

 ```
 clikraken --help